Me4th/wp-travelshop-theme/travelshop/installation.md

 #### 5. Import the data
-the import script will import the whole data from pressmind to your server. the script inserts records in the database, will download images and processes the images to the defined image derivatives (see config.php) all images are processed in the background
+the import script will import the whole data from pressmind to your server. the script inserts records in the database, will download images and processes the images to the defined image derivatives (see pm-config.php) all images are processed in the background
 (use `top` to see what is happens after or between the script is running)